 One of the best ways to keep kids safe in the water is pretty simple: learning how to swim.
 Teaching them water buoyancy and floating, treading and holding breath under water, and instructing them about basic swimming strokes can build their confidence and lessen anxieties they might have about being around water.
 Swimming lessons in a group class allows them to learn with kids their own age – plus the exercise is beneficial for their hearts, lungs, endurance, muscles, and overall health – not to mention their social skills.
 The Ocala YMCA offers lessons for all ages, and the FAST Falcons also have a fantastic program available for students pre-K and up.
 You can also find a list of aquatic centers.

-You can check out our column in this month’s issue of Gainesville City Lifestyle, and have a look at some of the fantastic articles celebrating summer in Gainesville and Central Florida!
+You can check out our related feature column in Gainesville City Lifestyle, and have a look at some of the fantastic articles celebrating summer in Gainesville and Central Florida!

 https://citylifestyle.com/palm-coast-fl/articles/home-and-design/summer-spash-and-safety